shrinidhimahesh2001/beginner-projects/README.md

 - Subgoals:
   - If the user loses, print out the word at the end of the game.
   - Create a "give up" option.

+### War Card Game
+ - War (also known as Battle in the United Kingdom) is a card game typically played by two players.
+It uses a standard playing card deck.The objective of the game is to win all of the cards.
+ - The deck is divided evenly among the players, giving each a down stack.
+In unison, each player reveals the top card of their deck—this is a "battle"—and the player with the higher card takes both of the cards played and moves them to their stack.
+Aces are high, and suits are ignored.
+ - If the two cards played are of equal value, then there is a "war".Both players place the next card of their pile face down (some variants have three face down cards) and then another card face-up.
+The owner of the higher face-up card wins the war and adds all the cards on the table to the bottom of their deck.
+If the face-up cards are again equal then the battle repeats with another set of face-down/up cards.
+This repeats until one player's face-up card is higher than their opponent's.
+ - Finally, Those who collect the 52 cards at first is declared as the winner !!!
+ - Subgoals:
+   - Create a "Replay" option.

 ### Menu Calculator
 Imagine you have started up a small restaurant and are trying to make it easier to take and calculate orders.
 Since your restaurant only sells 9 different items, you assign each one to a number, as shown below.